instana/instana-grafana-datasource/README.md

   - Error budget remain chart (timeseries)
   - Voilation chart (timeseries)

-- [Service level objectives widgets](https://www.ibm.com/docs/en/SSE1JP5_current/src/pages/service_level_objectives/slo_widgets.html), by the given SLO target from parameters, supports:
+- [Service level objectives widgets](https://www.ibm.com/docs/en/SSE1JP5_current/src/pages/service_level_objectives/slo_widgets.html), by the given SLO target from parameters, including:
   - SLI (single number)
   - Remain error budget (single number)
   - Timeseries (voilation in timeseries)

-Both of them can be selected from the metric category drop down list.
+Both of them can be selected from the metric category drop-down list.
 Accordingly, SLO/SLI configuration and value types can be selected for display.

-Difference between them is that SLO target is not set for the SLI configuration from `Service level objectives widgets`.
+Difference between them is that SLO target is not defined for the SLI configuration from `Service level objectives widgets`.
 If `Service level objectives widgets` is chosen, SLO(target) is required as a parameter.
-On the other side, SLO target has already predefined by the SLO configuration from `Service levels objectives (beta)`, there is no additional step to set the SLO target for calculation.
-Also, `Service levels objectives (beta)` provides more metrics and charts than the other.
+On the other side, SLO target has already predefined by the SLO configuration from `Service levels objectives (beta)`, no additional step is required to define the SLO target for calculation.
+Also, `Service levels objectives (beta)` provides more metrics and charts than `Service level objectives widgets`.

-The image below shows how such a dashboard could look like when choose metrics from `Service levels objectives (beta)` category
+The image below shows how a dashboard looks like with metrics from `Service levels objectives (beta)` category

 ![slo2_dashboard](screenshots/slo2_dashboard.png)

-The image below shows how such a dashboard could look like when choose metrics from `Service level objectives widgets` category
+The image below shows a dashboard looks like when choosing metrics from `Service level objectives widgets` category

 ![slo_dashboard](https://raw.githubusercontent.com/instana/instana-grafana-datasource/master/screenshots/slo_dashboard.png)